rozenborg/whisperer/whisperer.md

 Whisperer is a two-part app: a React front end for composing executive briefings and a small Node/SQLite backend that stores and serves the source library.
 The happy path looks like this:

 1. Open the UI and (optionally) tweak settings via the right-hand gear drawer.
-2. Hit **Add Sources** (either from the Compose card or the Sources tab) to ingest new articles/podcasts for the chosen date range.
+2. Hit **Add Sources** from the Sources tab to ingest new articles/podcasts for the chosen date range.
 3. Review/delete sources in the Sources tab as needed.
-4. In Compose, describe the persona + focus and click **Generate Outline**.
+4. In Compose, write the briefing prompt and click **Generate Outline**.
 5. Review the AI outline, inspect supporting evidence, provide feedback.
 6. Generate talking points — the email preview updates live.